DistrictDataLabs/yellowbrick/docs/api/contrib/wrapper.rst

     attribute, which is required for this visualizer - please see the third party estimators documentation.

 Some estimators are required to pass type checking, for example the estimator must be a classifier, regressor, clusterer, density estimator, or outlier detector.
-A second argument can be passed to the ``wrap`` function declarying the type of estimator:
+A second argument can be passed to the ``wrap`` function declaring the type of estimator:

 .. code:: python